MATH WITH ART SCIENCE HOMESCHOOL ONLINE MATHART

 7 Tips to Create Golden Ratio and Fibonacci Numbers Math Learning Centers

-Here's how to implement my 7 tips or ideas to create Golden ratio and Fibonacci numbers math learning centers for your elementary, middle, and high school home or school learners.
+Here's how to implement my 7 tips to create Golden ratio and Fibonacci numbers math learning centers for your elementary, middle, and high school home or school learners.

 The golden ratio (1.618...etc.) has a close mathematical relationship with the Fibonacci numbers (0, 1, 1, 3, 5, 8, 13, 21...etc.), a series of numbers where each numbers is the sum of the two preceding numbers.